farzinlize/LDA_Project/README.md

 Our approach contain making a LDA model using a lexicon and testing it with some other labeled entry.
 We use *NRC Sentiment and Emotion Lexicon* (described below) to making sentences containing 4 synonym word and corresponding emotion or polarity.
 The result of combining these words produce sentences with 5 meaningful word that we use as input for our model.
 In next step after creating the model we test it with another labeled lexicon presented in the same collection but containing different words.
 We use words of this lexicon as a query on the model and compare word's score for the related emotion and the frequently of that emotion in related topic that our model chooses best fit for our query.

+### Update - New testing approach
+As described in result section our model failed to determine a proper topic for queries that include only a word.
+Our new approach is to feed queries with auto generated sentences using same lexicon.
+These sentences randomly include 4 or 5 words associated with a primary emotion and 1 or 2 words associated with a secondary emotion.
+For both primary and secondary emotion we randomly choose between related words in the lexicon.
+We assume that any unrelated word will be omitted before feeding our model for testing and also for training.

 ## NRC Sentiment and Emotion Lexicons
 The Sentiment and Emotion Lexicons is a collection of lexicons that was entirely created by the experts of the National Research Council of Canada.
-Developed with a wide range of applications, this lexicon collection can be used in a multitude of contexts such as sentiment analysis, product marketing, consumer behaviour and even political campaign analysis.
+Developed with a wide range of applications, this lexicon collection can be used in a multitude of contexts such as sentiment analysis, product marketing, consumer behavior and even political campaign analysis.
 NRC Emotion Lexicon: association of words with eight emotions (anger, fear, anticipation, trust, surprise, sadness, joy, and disgust) and two sentiments (negative and positive) manually annotated on Amazon's Mechanical Turk.
 Available in 105 different languages.
 - Version: 0.92
 - Number of terms: 14,182 unigrams (words), ~25,000 word senses